-INFCIRC/264 November 1978 GENERAL Distr.
+INF

-Original: ENGLISH and
+THEA - INFCIRC/483 August 1995

-FRENCH
+GENERAL Distr.
+Original: ENGLISII

-THE TEXT OF THE AGREEMENT OF 6 SEPTEMBER 1978 BETWEEN SWITZERLAND AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+AGREEMENT OF 26 JUNE 1995 BETWEEN THE REPUBLIC OF ZIMBABWE AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text[1] of the Agreement of 6 September 1978 between Switzerland and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons[2] is reproduced in this document for the information of all Members. - 2.
-The Agreement entered into force pursuant to Article 25, on 6 September 1978.
+- 1. The text^{1/2} of the Agreement (and the Protocol thereto) between the Republic of Zimbabwe and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Agreement was approved by the Agency's Board of Governors on 29 March 1995 and signed in Vienna on 26 June 1995. - 2.
+The Agreement entered into force, pursuant to Article 24, on 26 June 1995.
+The Protocol entered into force on the same day, pursuant to Article II.

-^[1] The footnotes to the text have been added to the present information circular.
+$[\]Psi$ The footnotes to the text have been added in the present information circular.